-- An application previously submitted to CPRIT within the last 2 years (after August 1, 2013) but not funded may be resubmitted once and must follow all resubmission guidelines (see section 10.4.5).
-An application that was last submitted or resubmitted to CPRIT before August 1, 2013 may be submitted as a new application, even if the most recent submittal was a resubmission.
+- An application previously submitted to CPRIT within the last 2 years (after February 1, 2014) but not funded may be resubmitted once and must follow all resubmission guidelines (see section 10.4.7).
+An application that was last submitted (including resubmission to CPRIT) before February 1, 2014 may be submitted as a new application, even if the most recent submittal prior to February 1, 2014, was a resubmission.
 It is expected that significant progress will have been made on the project; a simple revision of the prior application with editorial or technical changes is not sufficient, and applicants are advised not to submit an application with such modest changes. - An application is considered a resubmission if the proposed project is the same project as presented in the original submission.
-A change in the identity of the applicant or company representative for a project or a change of title of the project that was previously submitted to CPRIT does not constitute a new application; the application would be considered a resubmission.

-Applicants who choose to resubmit should carefully consider the reasons for lack of prior success.
+A change in the identity of the applicant or company representative for a project or a change of title of the project that was previously submitted to CPRIT does not constitute a new application; the application would be considered a resubmission. - Applicants who choose to resubmit should carefully consider the reasons for lack of prior success.
 Applications that received overall numerical scores of 5 or higher are likely to need considerable attention.
 All resubmitted applications should be carefully reconstructed; a simple revision of the prior application with editorial or technical changes is not sufficient, and applicants are advised not to direct reviewers to such modest changes.
 A 1-page summary of the approach to the resubmission should be included.
 Resubmitted applications may be assigned to reviewers who did not review the original submission.
 Reviewers of resubmissions are asked to assess whether the resubmission adequately addresses critiques from the previous review.
 Applicants should note that addressing previous critiques is advisable; however, it does not guarantee the success of the resubmission.
 All resubmitted applications must conform to the structure and guidelines outlined in this RFA.